rust-lang/rustc-perf/docs/comparison-analysis.md

   * given 20 changes of different kinds all of low magnitude, the result is mixed unless only 2 or fewer of the changes are of one kind.
   * given 5 changes of different kinds all of low magnitude, the result is always mixed.

-Whether we actually _report_ an analysis or not depends on the context and how _confident_ we are in the summary of the results (see below for an explanation of how confidence is derived).
-For example, in pull request performance "try" runs, we report a performance change if we are at least confident that the results are "probably relevant", while for the triage report, we only report if the we are confident the results are "definitely relevant".
+Whether we actually _report_ an analysis or not depends on the context and how relevant we find the summary of the results over all (see below for an explanation of how summary relevant is determined).
+For example, in pull request performance "try" runs, we report a performance change if results are "somewhat relevant", while for the triage report, we only report if the we are confident the results are "definitely relevant".

 ### What makes a test result significant?

 A test result is significant if the relative change percentage is considered an outlier against historical data.
-Determining whether a value is an outlier is done through interquartile range "fencing" (i.e., whether a value exceeds a threshold equal to the third quartile plus 1.5 times the interquartile range):
+Determining whether a value is an outlier is done through interquartile range ["fencing"](https://www.statisticshowto.com/upper-and-lower-fences/#:~:text=Upper%20and%20lower%20fences%20cordon,%E2%80%93%20(1.5%20*%20IQR)) (i.e., whether a value exceeds a threshold equal to the third quartile plus 1.5 times the interquartile range):

 ```
 interquartile_range = Q3 - Q1